ETHZ-INS/scanMiR/README.md

 # scanMiR

-`scanMiR` is a bioconductor set of tools for working with miRNA dissociate rate models (KdModels), enabling efficient and flexible scanning for miRNA binding sites and prediction of target repression.
+`scanMiR` is a bioconductor set of tools for working with miRNA affinity models (KdModels), enabling efficient and flexible scanning for miRNA binding sites and prediction of target repression.